sjramblings/azureservices/README.md

 # awsservices

-Do you konw your Azure service names?
+Do you know your Azure service names?
 Put your cloud skills to the test and see if you have what it takes to be the ultimate Azure master! - https://sjramblings.github.io/azureservices/

 ![](https://github.com/sjramblings/azureservices/blob/master/help.gif)